Keeper-Security/secrets-manager/sdk/javascript/packages/aws/README.md

 You will need an AWS Access Key to use the AWS KMS integration.

-For more information on AWS Access Keys see the AWS documentation: https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/
+For more information on AWS Access Keys see the [AWS documentation](https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/)

 3. Add AWS KMS Storage to Your Code